ChuaCheowHuan/bayesian_ML/README.md

 # What's in this repository?

-This repository contains the implementation of GMM (Gaussian mixture model) clustering with EM (expectation maximization) algorithm.
+This repository contains the implementation of GMM (Gaussian mixture model) clustering with EM (expectation maximization) algorithm & using variational lower bound as a stopping criterion.

 ---